On the Cohomology of the Classifying Spaces of Projective Unitary Groups: Introduction

 \section{Introduction}

 Let $U_{n}$ be the unitary group of order $n$, and consider the unit circle group $S^1$ of complex numbers as the normal subgroup of scalars of $U_{n}$.
 The quotient group, denoted hereafter by $PU_{n}$, is called the projective unitary group of order $n$.
-Its classifying space $\mathbf{B}PU_{n}$ is a topological space determined by $PU_{n}$ up to homotopy type, with a canonical base point, characterised by the fact that for a well behaved topological space $X$ with a base point, the set of pointed homotopy classes of maps, $[X, \mathbf{B}PU_{n}]$, has a natural one-to-one correspondence with the isomorphism classes of $PU_{n}$ bundles, also known as topological Azumaya algebras of degree $n$, over $X$.
+Its classifying space $BPU_{n}$ is a topological space determined by $PU_{n}$ up to homotopy type, with a canonical base point, characterised by the fact that for a well-behaved topological space $X$ with a base point, the set of pointed homotopy classes of maps, $[X, BPU_{n}]$, has a natural one-to-one correspondence with the isomorphism classes of principal $PU_{n}$ bundles.
+Since $BPU_n$ is homotopy equivalent to $BPGL_n$, the classifying space of the projective general linear group $PGL_n$, which is the automorphism group of the algebra of $n\times n$ matrices, the set $[X, BPU_{n}]$ also classifies bundles of $n\times n$ matrix algebras over $X$, known as the topological Azumaya algebras of degree $n$ over $X$.

-The space $\mathbf{B}PU_{n}$ is related to a number of interesting questions.
-For example, in the study of the topological period-index problem we need to consider classes of Azumaya algebras of various degrees, which are in some sense related to a certain torsion class in $H^{3}(X; \mathbb{Z})$.
-For more details see \cite{An} and \cite{Gu}.
-In particular, the main result of this paper, Theorem \ref{maincalc}, plays an important role in \cite{Gu}, which partially solves the topological period-index problem over $8$-complexes.
-The cohomology of $\mathbf{B}PU_{n}$ is also a useful tool to detect non-trivial elements in the Chow ring of $\mathbf{B}GL_{n}$, which has been drawing attention in recent years.
-More on that can be found in \cite{Vi}.
-Furthermore, the accessibility and non-triviality of the cohomology of $\mathbf{B}PU_{n}$ make it possible to shed light on the understanding of cohomology of classifying space of exceptional Lie groups.
-The author owes this idea to M. Kameko.
-More about it can be found in \cite{Ka}.